-Consciousness gives meaning to not only life and understanding, but also it endows meanings to all the stimuli in the world.
-For example, the red anemone is not just an object like the rest of the objects in the world, but is a thing that carries meanings: it is something that has a real existence in the world with certain meaningful properties.
-It has a particular shape, color, function and above all, it is something genuine in one’s world
+Consciousness gives meaning not only to life and understanding, but also to all the stimuli in the world.
+For example, the red anemone is not just an object like other objects in the world, but is something that carries meanings: it has a real existence in the world with certain meaningful properties.
+It has a particular shape, color, function, and above all, it is something genuine in one’s world.

-(4) Force-field.
-The properties of CΨ, which have been described above Generality and Meaningfulness, suggest that CΨ may be seen in analogy to a certain field of force (‘force-field’).
+(4) Force field.
+The properties of CΨ, as described above in Generality and Meaningfulness, suggest that CΨ may be seen in analogy to a certain force field.
 In this way, one can understand why CΨ is not related to any specific phenomenon, and that CΨ induces meanings and understanding on certain mental states.
-Given these, I adopt the metaphor of CΨ as a force-field, similar to an electromagnetic field (e.g., Jones & Hunt, 2023; Van Gulick, 2022, subsection 2.3.)
-However, it should be emphasized here that I am not accepting any electromagnetic theory as presenting a successful explanation of C# (for critique see e.g., Jones & Hunt, 2023; Uttal, 2005).
+Accordingly, I adopt the metaphor of CΨ as a force field, similar to an electromagnetic field (e.g., Jones & Hunt, 2023; Van Gulick, 2022, subsection 2.3).
+However, it should be emphasized here that I do not accept that any electromagnetic theory provides a successful explanation of CΨ (for critique see, e.g., Jones & Hunt, 2023; Uttal, 2005).